 7. Carefully Consider the Contract

 When you are asked to sign a contract for an assignment, you should carefully consider the following:

 - Can you ask for payment for web archival rights separately, or is it bundled into your First Rights clause?

 - Will your story be turned into an audio podcast for which you could charge more in terms of “electronic media” rights?

 - Is the contract for “exclusive” use?

-Scrutinizing each contract you win pays off long-term and gives you insight into the various wheelings and dealings that go on in the publishing world.
+Scrutinizing each contract you win pays off long-term and gives you insight into the various actions that go on in the publishing world.
 Be alert, keep your eyes and ears open and always check the contract for hidden opportunities.

 8. Negotiate!
 Negotiate!
 Negotiate!

 Nothing beats a little bit of spiffy negotiation.
 Never be shy to negotiate, you may just be surprised at how easily people can be persuaded to part with a bit more money.
 Provided you don’t overdo it, a little bit of haggling can produce wonderful results.

 So, while money may not grow on trees, you can use these tips to grow that bank balance a mite more and let your career flower!